Rishabkashyap14/Smart_Library_System/Database/README.md

 ## Entity Relationship Diagram
 This explains the relationship of each entity or table that we have with each other and provides a skeletal view of the entire system
 ## Schema
-THis gives us the design document type to design and connect each entity as described before with respect to their relationships
+This gives us the design document type to design and connect each entity as described before with respect to their relationships